10 Japanese architects who changed the face of this art

 Takatori-Catholic Church

-Born September 9, 1936, Hara Hiroshi is a Japanese author and architect.
-He obtained his bachelor's degree in 1959, his master's degree and his doctorate in 1964 from the University of Tokyo.
-He wrote many architectural essays, Discrete City being his most famous, and books like The 'Floating World' of His Architecture, Shūraku No Oshie 100, and Yet.
-Some of his favorite projects are the Sapporo Dome, the Experimental House in Argentina and the City Museum of Iida.
+Born on September 9, 1936, Hara Hiroshi is a Japanese author and architect.
+He earned his bachelor's degree in 1959, his master's and doctorate in 1964 at the University of Tokyo.
+He has written many architectural essays, Discrete City being his most famous, and books like The 'Floating World' of His Architecture, Shūraku No Oshie 100, and Yet.
+Some of his favorite projects are the Sapporo Dome, the Experimental House in Argentina, and the Iida City Museum.

 Museum-on-Echigo-Tsumari-hiroshi-hara